Peer-To-Peer Fundraising in Higher Ed: 6 Proven Strategies for 2023

 Appended employer information can help you identify more opportunities among your alumni and guide your matching gift strategy during the campaign.

-Peer-to-peer fundraising has proven to be one of the most flexible and effective ways to reach donor audiences in recent years.
-For higher ed institutions with large networks of alumni, launching a campaign that capitalizes on all those connections is a win-win: more revenue to support your work and deepened relationships with your supporters.
+Peer-to-peer fundraising has proven to be one of the most flexible and effective ways to reach donors in recent years.
+For higher ed institutions with a large alumni community, launching a campaign that capitalizes on all those connections is a win-win: more donations to support your work and strengthened donor relationships.

-Study up on these tips and other expert peer-to-peer fundraising best practices, equip your team with the right tools, and be prepared to help your volunteers promote your campaign.
+Study up on these tips and other expert peer-to-peer fundraising best practices, equip your team with the right tools, and be prepared to help your volunteer fundraisers promote your campaign.
 You’ll be reaching your goals in no time!

 About The Author